thalescm/my-brunch-with-sass-and-jade/README.md

 Requires Brunch 1.4+.

 ## Getting started
-* Create new project via executing `brunch new <project name> --skeleton https://bc-luke.github.com/brunch-with-sass`.
+* Create new project by executing `brunch new <project name> --skeleton https://github.com/bc-luke/brunch-with-sass`.
 * Build the project with `brunch b` or `brunch w`.
 * Open the `public/` dir to see the result.
 * Write your code.

-See [Chaplin github page](https://github.com/chaplinjs/chaplin) and the [Sass github page](https://github.com/nex3/sass) for documentation.
+See the [Chaplin github page](https://github.com/chaplinjs/chaplin) and the [Sass github page](https://github.com/nex3/sass) for documentation.

-## Difference from Chaplin Boilerplate
+## Differences from Chaplin Boilerplate
 [Chaplin Boilerplate](https://github.com/chaplinjs/chaplin-boilerplate)
 is a official boilerplate all for chaplin.
 This skeleton is almost the same, except a few changes: